netcinematics/PWA-3D-WRAPPSHELL/README.md

 <img src="promo/baseline1.png" width="600px" border="1px solid #ccc" style="border-radius: 13px;">

 That is the performance baseline.
 Mostly.
-Could still resize a logo, and 1 other thing.
+Could still resize a logo, and other small things.

 ### INGREDIENTS